-One option is to initialize the media in-place using your RomWBW system.
+You can initialize the media in-place using your RomWBW system.
 This process is described below under Disk Initialization.
 In this scenario, you will need to subsequently copy any files you want to use onto the newly initialized disk (see Transferring Files).